 - Amazing, well thought out, top quality backpack

-I traveled with a backpack with very similar features for almost 3 years and it is was great, but not a dedicated hiking pack.
-I hiked with mine to Everest Base Camp and many other multi day hikes around South America.
-I thought it was OK until I bought a proper hiking backpack and realized what I have been missing.
+I traveled with a backpack with very similar features for almost 3 years and it was great, but not a dedicated hiking pack.
+Hiking to Everest Base Camp and many other multi-day hikes in the mountains around South America a travel pack served me well.
+I thought it was OK until I bought a proper hiking backpack and realized what I had been missing.
+A hiking backpack is much more comfortable.
+If you are going to carry the pack on many long hikes go for a dedicated hiking backpack.

 Hiking backpacks